navadmin-viewer/.github/profile/README.md

 | 🟡 | Partial support |
 | 🚧 | On roadmap |
 | __N/A__ | Not Applicable |

+##### *Web browsers limit offline storage to 5MiB so all messages are not automatically downloaded to avoid running exhausting space.

 ### Enabling Notifications for New Messages on iOS